brian-rose/env-415/python.md

 - Click the blue `Upload` button to confirm.
 - The file is now saved on your JuptyerHub space.
 - Click on the notebook file to launch the notebook server and begin working.

+###  Saving your work on the JupyterHub

+When you are finished working on a notebook file:

+- Choose `Save and Checkpoint` from the `File` menu on the JupyterHub.
+This will create a backup or checkpoint that you can revert back to if you mess something up later.
+- From the same menu, choose `Close and Halt`.
+This will kill the Python kernel and avoid clogging up the JupyterHub with stale processes.
+- Close your browser window and you're done.

 ## Python resources